By Ryan Chen

 Our hotel was kind enough to provide their dining room for our assembly work, and for the next two days, Team J put together the parts necessary to deploy Wi-Fi to 16 camps.
 I’m hopeful that this process will reduce installation time.
 The faster we deploy, the faster refugees can be connected.

-The NetHope-led Syrian Refugee Connectivity Alliance was made possible by the support of Cisco, Facebook, Google, Microsoft, and The Patterson Foundation.
+The NetHope-led Syrian Refugee Connectivity Alliance was made possible by the support of Cisco, Facebook, Google, Microsoft, The Patterson Foundation and UNHCR.
 When this mission is completed 75 refugee camps in Greece will have Wi-Fi, providing refugees with critical access to family and friends and services.